 Risks for Future Pregnancies

-Even though we often don’t know why a preterm birth happens, we do know that all women who deliver early are at risk for another preterm baby.
+We often don’t know why preterm birth occurs, but we know that all women who deliver early are at risk for another preterm baby.

-A women’s risk of having another preterm birth depends on:
+A woman’s risk of having another preterm birth depends on:

 - How early the preterm birth(s) happened (earlier births = higher risk)